 For example, State's Integrated Personnel Management System ("IPMS") stores personnel information for State Department employees, contractors, and Foreign Service Consular Agents.
 Some of the information entered into IPMS includes names, Social Security numbers, dates of birth, legal residences, marital statuses, and employee review data.
-Security numbers of the information entered into IPMS includes names, Social Security numbers, dates of birth, legal residences, marital statuses, and employee review data.

 State also maintains databases containing PII on non-employees.
 One such database is the Consular Consolidated Database ("CCD").
-CCD maintains both "current and archived data from all of the Consular Affairs post databases around
+CCD maintains both "current and archived data from all of the Consular Affairs post databases around the world."
+For example, CCD "provides a database solution for centralized visa